This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 • Hezbollah (Al Nour, Al Manar): members of the board of the Lebanese Communication Group L.C.G SAL are all high-ranking Hezbollah officials, including two former Members of Parliament, Abdallah Kassir and Mohammad Haidar.

-• Aoun Family (OTV): the family of the current President of the Lebanese Republic Michel Aoun, founder of the Free Patriotic Movement (FPM), owns 12.8% of the OTV Holding shares, and 50% of Alubnaniah lil Ilam, which owns OTV’s broadcasting license.
+• Aoun Family (OTV): the family of the former President of the Lebanese Republic Michel Aoun, founder of the Free Patriotic Movement (FPM), owns 12.8% of the OTV Holding shares, and 50% of Alubnaniah lil Ilam, which owns OTV’s broadcasting license.
 OTV Holding is the only media company that opened shares to the public and most of the public owners are FPM affiliated.

 • The influence of FPM is reinforced through Tayyar.org, which is the official party website, however not officially registered as a separate company.

-• The Berri Family (NBN): members of the family of Parliament Speaker and Amal Movement leader Nabih Berri appear in the ownership structure of the TV station (19.7%), alongside members of the Hamdan Family, which include close political allies of Nabih Berri, among whom his media advisor Ali Hamdan.
+• The Berri Family (NBN): members of the family of Parliament Speaker and Amal Movement leader Nabih Berri appear in the ownership structure of the TV station (19.2%), alongside members of the Hamdan Family, which include close political allies of Nabih Berri, among whom his media advisor Ali Hamdan.

 • Michel Elias Murr Family (Al Joumhouria), which is also connected to the Tuéni family (Michel Elias Murr being the grandfather of current Annahar CEO Nayla Tuéni), and to the other branches of the Murr family (owning respectively MTV and El-Nashra).